MY ESCAPES FROM AMERICA--

 JAMES BIBLE - CULTS

 I also loved the automats.
 I really feel for you poor folks in NYC who never went to an automat.
+They are all gone today.
 This was a restaurant that looked more like a post office inside.
 When you went inside, you made change if you had none, and then you got a tray and got in line.

 Everyone filed by, along a wall filled with small boxes with glass windows like mail boxes.
 You could peek inside, and you could just barely make out that what you saw was pie, baked beans, creamed corn, or some meat dish.
 You did not get to read a menu with lots of impressive French adjectives to convince you the food might be safe and tasty.
 You simply dropped the correct number of nickles in a slot, opened the door, and what you saw was what you got.